HevaWu/HevaWu.github.io/_posts/2021-08-29-Learning-Record-of-100-Days-of-SwiftUI.md

     - system write full file to temporary filename, and when its finished it does a rename to target filename
     - either whole file is there, or nothing is
     - this is safer, otherwise, if we set atomic as false, it might cause problem that: when reading data, writing might not finish yet, so only read part of data
+- FaceID unlock
+  - `import LocalAuthentication`
+  - `LAContext` to query biometric status and perform authentication check
+    - use `canEvaluatePolicy(.deviceOwnerAuthenticationWithBiometrics` and `evaluatePolicy()` to evalute user's biometric data
+  - for simulator, use `Feature -> FaceID -> Enrolled` to enable simulator faceID. use `MatchingFace` or `Non-matching face` to test fetch result

 ## Day 67